 Shuffleboard or Table Shuffleboard, is a popular pluck and board game that involves competitive scoring.
+Read this guide to learn the Shuffleboard rules and how to play.

 You and I know the game as the American Shuffleboard but the game is loved far and wide for its extensive local variants.
 For instance, the Dutch variation of Table Shuffleboard is called Sjoelen and is heavily influenced by the billiard.
 On the other hand, the British variation involves a miniature form of the game that is played with coins and is coined as Shove ha’penny.